Elian Çelaj

-Elian Çelaj (born 3 February 1999) is an Albanian footballer who plays as a midfielder.
+Elian Çelaj (born 3 February 1999) is an Albanian footballer who last played as a midfielder for Trepça.

 Career

 KF Luftëtari

 Çelaj began his professional career with Luftëtari, joining the club in August 2018 after leaving the Partizani Tirana academy.
 He made his competitive debut for the club on 12 September 2018 in a 4–0 victory over Vora in the Albanian Football Cup.
 In his first season, Çelaj made just nine league appearances, eight of which were off the bench, tallying 223 total minutes.
 With Luftëtari struggling financially following the 2018–19 season, Çelaj dissolved his contract with the club.

+Trepça

+On September 6, 2024, he signed for the Kosovan club Trepça.
+On March 2, 2025, Çelaj scored his first goal against Rilindja 1974.